ryanhillman/ai-civilization-simulator/README.md

 ### Deployment Strategy

-The platform is currently deployed on Azure using containerized infrastructure, managed PostgreSQL, and environment-driven runtime configuration.
+The platform was deployed on Azure using containerized infrastructure, managed PostgreSQL, and environment-driven runtime configuration.

 The backend service is packaged as a cloud-agnostic container and provisioned via Terraform modules, enabling reproducible deployments across managed compute platforms.
-Infrastructure modules exist for:

-- Azure Container Apps *(active deployment)*
-- Google Cloud Run *(validated module)*
-- AWS App Runner / ECS Fargate *(validated module)*

-This approach allows the system to be redeployed across cloud providers without application code changes while keeping operational complexity and cost controlled during development.

 ---